Does Miralax Work for Impacted stool? Gastroenterologist explains.

 In severe cases of stool impaction, MiraLax cannot be used as the first step of treatment.

-Your doctor or nurse has to disimpact the hard stool mass at first (either by gloved finger or by special tools).
-Then, MiraLax can be given to help evacuate the remnants of stool inside the colon.
+Your doctor or nurse must first disimpact the hard stool mass (either by gloved finger or by special tools).
+Then, MiraLax can be given to help evacuate the stool remnants inside the colon.

 Don’t try to use higher doses of MiraLax for stool impaction without medical supervision.